 Facilities include four picnic tables, an open air pavilion, a fire pit and walking trails.
-A few Leopold bences were added in 2020.
 Several pedestrian bridges cross the creek.
-A privy is available but is in disrepair.
+An outhouse is available but is in disrepair.
 There is a very small paved pull-out area that provides minimal vehicle parking.
 Sherman Creek meanders through the middle of the property.
-Again, the Town worked with the Landmark Conservancy to place the park in a conservation easement.
+Again, the Town worked with the

+Landmark Conservancy to place the park in a conservation easement.

 Sherman Creek Park is dedicated to education and the protection of its natural resources.
 The Eau Claire Area School District utilizes this park for educational purposes and it is basically the backyard of Sherman Elementary School.
 The Ecology Club of North High School utilizes it for conservation projects.
 Boy Scouts have undertaken Eagle Scout projects to improve the conservation of the park as well.
-Local 4-H clubs have helped to maintain and utilize the park as service projects.
+Local 4-H clubs maintain and utilize the park.

-Park Improvement Recommendations
+Park Improvement & Park Development Recommendations